Does the Deadlift Help Burn Belly Fat?

 The deadlift is a great exercise for both lower-body strength and power development.
 This compound movement can assist in sporting or strength activities, as well as in activities of everyday life.

 If you want to get fitter and stronger, there is no better exercise to do than the deadlift.

 Start deadlifting to shrink your stomach and waist.

 Deadlift to build more muscle that in turn will raise your metabolism and burn fat.

-The answer to the question – does the deadlift help burn belly fat – is a resounding YES.
+The answer to the question – “do deadlifts help burn belly fat” – is a resounding YES.